 A blood sample drawn from a vein in your arm

-The total protein test is a rough measure of all of the proteins in the plasma portion of your blood.
+The total protein test measures the concentration of all the proteins in the plasma portion of your blood.
 Proteins are important building blocks of all cells and tissues; they are important for body growth and health.
 Total protein measures the combined amount of two types of proteins, albumin and globulin.
 Albumin moves many small molecules through the blood but its main purpose is to keep fluid from leaking out of blood vessels, while globulin proteins include enzymes, antibodies and more than 500 other proteins.

 A blood sample is collected by needle from a vein.

-Total protein measurements can reflect someone's nutritional status, kidney disease, liver disease, as well as many other conditions.
-If total protein is abnormal, further tests are needed to identify which protein fraction is abnormal, so that a specific diagnosis can be made.
+Total protein measurements can reflect someone's nutritional status, the presence of kidney disease and liver disease, as well as many other conditions.
+If total protein is abnormal, further tests may be needed to identify which protein fraction is abnormal, so that a specific diagnosis can be made.